Connectors

 Use a connector when you need to:

-• Generate R.E.D metrics from spans (calls, errors, duration)
+• Generate R.E.D metrics from spans (calls, errors, duration) with Span Metrics

-• Create custom metrics from any telemetry data
+• Create custom metrics from any telemetry data with Signal to Metrics

-• Route different telemetry to different backends
+• Route telemetry to different downstream pipelines with Routing

 Use a processor instead when you: